aydin-turan-ozbay/Lost-and-Found-Information-System/README.md

 ## What will it do?

-•	report lost items
+•report lost items
-•	report found items
+•report found items
-•	suggest match items using matching algorithms
+•suggest match items using matching algorithms
-•	manage the delivery process easily and safely
+•manage the delivery process easily and safely

 ## Technology Stack